warclab/xilinx-userspace-dma/README.md

 The driver enables userspace application to allocate zero-copy, physically contiguous DMA buffers for transfers, allowing for high bandwidth communication between the FPGA and ARM core.
 The driver exposes its functionality via a character device, which the library interacts with.

-This driver supports both 3.x and 4.x version Xilinx kernels.
-It has been tested with the mainline Xilinx kernel, Xillinux, and the Analog Devices' kernel on the Zedboard.
-The driver should work with any 3.x or 4.x kernel, and should work with any board that uses a Zynq-7000 series processing system.
+This driver supports 4.x version Xilinx kernels.
+It has been tested with the mainline Xilinx kernel, and the Analog Devices' kernel on the Zedboard.
+The driver should work with any 4.x kernel and any board that uses a Zynq-7000 series processing system.

 ## Features